natedavisolds/identify/README.md

 ### Loading identifiables

-Identify will try to autoload the identifiables if it doesn't already know about them.
+Identitee will try to autoload the identifiables if it doesn't already know about them.
 By default it will use the pluralize class_name of the identifiable from the folder that the source file is in.
 The load path can explicitly be set with the `set_identify_root` method call.

     class LazyLoadingTest
-      include Identify
+      include Identitee

       attr_accessor :successful

-      set_identify_root File.expand_path("../lazy_loading_tests/", __FILE__)
+      set_identitee_root File.expand_path("../lazy_loading_tests/", __FILE__)

       def initialize
         @successful = false